wallytutor/learning-by-teaching/thermodynamics/SOE.XMATSCI0001.md

 	- [x] Work is performed by the system; Work performed *by* the system is negative under the defined sign convention.
 Since $\delta{}Q = 0$ for adiabatic systems, the first law simplifies to $dU = \delta{}W$.
 A decrease in temperature corresponds to a decrease in internal energy of the system, so $\delta{}W$ must be negative as well.
 	- [ ] Heat is provided to the system
 	- [ ] Heat is removed from the system

+- Any spontaneous adiabatic transformation of a material increases its entropy: *true*.

+- In going from a state A to a state B, an adiabatic system can either take a reversible path or an irreversible path: *false*.
+Entropy $S$ is a state function.
+Along the irreversible path $\Delta{}S>0$ while along the other $\Delta{}S=0$, this is a contradiction.

+- Why can't adiabatic lines ever cross?
+	- [ ] Higher energy states would be accessible
+	- [ ] Lower energy states would be accessible
+	- [ ] Higher entropy states would be accessible
+	- [x] Lower entropy states would be accessible

+- It is possible to have an adiabatic cycle with an irreversible leg: *false*.

 ## Tools for materials equilibria

 ## Unary systems